ilikecode/gatsby-mdx-blog-martin/README.md

 ## UI and Accessibility Features

 Content hierarchy is established using structural, semantic HTML and UI Elements; such as font size and weight, white space and underlined text.
-Users with visual impairments are not dependant on colours.
+Users with CVD are not dependant on colours.

 ### Typographic Elements

 To improve readability and assist users with dyslexia, [Raleway](https://fonts.google.com/specimen/Raleway) and [PT Mono](https://fonts.google.com/specimen/PT+Mono) font families were selected for their clear distinction between the letters; b/d, p/q, f/t, a/o/c and i/l/1.

-All caps are were not used to reduce visual stress for dyslexic users.
+All caps were not used to reduce visual stress for dyslexic users.

 ### Colour Palette

-A simple greyscale colour palette was applied to help ensure a cohesive visual experience for users with or without a color vision deficiency (CVD).
+A simple greyscale colour palette was applied to help ensure a cohesive visual experience for users with or without CVD.

-For an accent colour, various tones of purples were applied.
-Red and green were rejected as they appear confusing and unambiguously distinguishable for a majority of CVD users.
+For accent colours, various tones of purples were applied.
+Red and green tone were not used because they appear confusing and unambiguously distinguishable for a majority of CVD users.

 All text, links and background colours adhered to WCAG 2.1 contrast ratio requirements.